Why Your New Appliance Will Not Be Repaired (Issues / Problems)

 However, extended warranties are not the same.
 Most are outsourced to call centers.

-They don't employ a single tech and rely on small independent businesses to fix appliances.
+They don't employ a single technician and rely on small independent businesses to fix appliances.

-These independents will decide whether they can make money on your repair at their low contract rate.
+These independent businesses will decide whether they can make money on your repair at their low contract rate.

 A complicated repair like a refrigerator compressor or washer tub repair will probably never even be attempted in most cases.

-A servicer will not spend 6 hours fixing a machine to be paid $75-100.
+A servicer will not spend six hours fixing a machine to be paid $75-100.
 It is not economically feasible.

-You are probably a trusting person, but I would check the vast resources now at your disposal.
+You are probably trusting, but I would check the vast resources at your disposal.

-There are companies with 350 negative cases on the BBB yet still have an A+ rating.
+Some companies with 350 negative cases on the BBB still have an A+ rating.

 The best way to avoid this situation is to be prepared before you buy your appliances.

-If you are buying six appliances for your new kitchen, you will need service within a calendar year for at least one unit.
+If you buy six appliances for your new kitchen, you will most likely need service for at least one unit within a year.

 For example, a "no cold" refrigerator should be replaced after one service call.